woefulwabbit/ww-deal/README.md

 # Comparison against Redeal and Thomas Andrews's Deal

-Redeal and Thomas Andrew's Deal do not satisfy the 3 requirements necessary for a tournament dealer, however they are very fast and suitable for statistical analysis, especially when used with Smartstacking which is not supported by ww-deal.
+Redeal and Thomas Andrew's Deal do not satisfy the 3 requirements necessary for a tournament deal generator, however they are very fast and suitable for statistical analysis, especially when used with Smartstacking which is not supported by ww-deal.
 Theoretically it would be possible to modify Redeal/Deal to use ww-deal as the backend deal generator, sacrificing speed for better theoretical qualify of generated deals.